 - Offer high-quality content: Content is vital to the modern sales organisation.
 Creating insightful, useful blog posts and recording webinars that offer advice and tips for success, for example, will deliver value to your salespeople and enhance your brand image to customers.
 Ensure your sales teams has access to high-quality content.

 - Provide sales training: Sales training should be an ongoing, continuous effort and a major part of any sales enablement program.
 This is where salespeople learn how to sell more effectively, so providing regular updates and training sessions is key.
 Failing to provide this increases the chances of your team forgetting what they’ve learned and the content you’ve provided getting lost.
 Try to run a training session at least monthly and use tools like newsletter and collaboration platforms to keep sales enablement top of mind.

 Optimising sales enablement for your business

-Your sales team is likely to be diverse, with a mixture of backgrounds, experience and skill sets.
+Your sales team is likely to be diverse, with a mixture of backgrounds, experience, and skill sets.
 Some of your staff will have the natural ability to sell to customers without any help required, others will need coaching and encouraging.
-But relying on talent alone is a dangerous game and all salespeople need information that enhances their skills.
+But relying on talent alone is a dangerous game and all salespeople require information that enhances their skills.